golfhub8/camping-planner-app/replit.md

 ### Frontend

-The frontend is a React 18 application with TypeScript, utilizing Vite for fast development and Wouter for lightweight routing.
-State management and data fetching are handled by TanStack Query, incorporating optimistic updates for a responsive UI.
-The UI is built with Shadcn/ui (New York style) on Radix UI primitives, styled with Tailwind CSS, and features a custom teal-centric color palette and modern typography.
-The design emphasizes a clean, outdoor aesthetic, responsiveness, and user-friendly interaction patterns.
-Authentication leverages Replit Auth for seamless OIDC login and protects routes, redirecting unauthenticated users to a landing page.

-**Global Navigation**: A persistent Navbar component appears on all authenticated pages, featuring the app logo, primary navigation links (Recipes, Trips, Printables) with smart active state highlighting, a "Go Pro" subscribe button that triggers Stripe checkout, and a logout button.
-The Navbar uses intelligent path matching to highlight the correct tab even on nested routes (e.g., viewing a specific trip highlights the "Trips" tab).
+The frontend is a React 18 application with TypeScript, Vite, and Wouter for routing.
+State management and data fetching are handled by TanStack Query, incorporating optimistic updates.
+The UI is built with Shadcn/ui (New York style) on Radix UI primitives, styled with Tailwind CSS, featuring a custom teal-centric color palette and modern typography.
+The design emphasizes a clean, outdoor aesthetic, responsiveness, and user-friendly interaction.
+Authentication leverages Replit Auth for seamless OIDC login and protects routes.
+A persistent Navbar component appears on all authenticated pages, featuring the app logo, primary navigation links (Recipes, Trips, Printables) with smart active state highlighting, a "Go Pro" subscribe button for Stripe checkout, and a logout button.

 ### Backend

 The backend is an Express.js application built with TypeScript, providing a REST API.
 Authentication is integrated with Replit Auth via OpenID Connect, using session-based authentication with a PostgreSQL session store.
-Most API routes are protected by `isAuthenticated` middleware, with some routes using `isAuthenticatedOptional` to support both logged-in and anonymous access.
-User ownership is strictly verified for all data access and mutations.
-The API provides endpoints for user authentication, CRUD operations on user-owned recipes, dynamic grocery list generation, and comprehensive trip management including creation, collaborator management, cost tracking, meal planning, trip-specific grocery list generation, and shareable grocery links for collaborators.
-Weather forecasting is integrated via GET /api/trips/:id/weather endpoint fetching real-time data from Open-Meteo API (free, no API key required) using trip coordinates stored in the database.
-The endpoint returns daily forecasts with temperature highs/lows (Celsius) and WMO weathercodes converted to human-readable descriptions (Clear sky, Rain, Snow, etc.).
-Coordinate validation ensures trips without lat/lng receive helpful error messages prompting users to add location data.
-Shareable links maintain one persistent token per trip and allow public read-only access to trip grocery lists without requiring authentication.
-Payment processing is integrated via Stripe Checkout Sessions for Pro Membership ($29.99/year with 7-day free trial), with webhook-based access control ensuring users receive printable access after successful payment.
-The API provides live WordPress integration via GET /api/external-recipes endpoint that fetches the latest 20 recipes from the "camping-food" category (ID: 4) on TheCampingPlanner.com, automatically updating when new recipes are published.
-Additional endpoints for individual recipe viewing (GET /api/recipes/external/:id) and ingredient extraction (GET /api/recipes/external/:id/ingredients) use HTML parsing to extract structured data from WordPress content.
-A shared helper function `extractIngredientsFromHtml` parses <li> tags and handles HTML entities for consistent ingredient extraction.
-Frontend implements smart phrase-based filtering using case-insensitive partial matching to exclude blog-style posts (12 blocked phrases) while displaying actual camping recipes.
-Users can refresh external recipes on-demand via a "Refresh Recipes" button.
-Zod is used for schema validation on all request and response payloads, ensuring type safety across the application.
+Most API routes are protected by `isAuthenticated` middleware.
+User ownership is strictly verified for all data access.
+The API provides endpoints for user authentication, CRUD operations on user-owned recipes, dynamic grocery list generation (including from trip meal plans with pantry item preservation), and comprehensive trip management (creation, collaborators, cost tracking, meal planning, shareable grocery links).
+Weather forecasting is integrated via Open-Meteo API using trip coordinates.
+Payment processing is integrated via Stripe Checkout Sessions for Pro Membership, with webhook-based access control.
+Live WordPress integration provides external recipes from TheCampingPlanner.com, automatically updating with new content.
+Zod is used for schema validation on all request and response payloads.

 ### Data Layer

-Data persistence is managed using PostgreSQL with the Neon serverless driver, accessed via Drizzle ORM.
-A robust database schema defines tables for users, sessions, recipes, trips, and shared_grocery_lists, with `userId` foreign keys enforcing user ownership.
-The trips table includes optional `lat` (latitude) and `lng` (longitude) columns (NUMERIC(10,6)) storing decimal degree coordinates for weather forecasts.
-The shared_grocery_lists table stores public shareable links with trip metadata (tripId, tripName, collaborators) and maintains one persistent token per trip.
-The users table includes `proMembershipEndDate` timestamp to track active Pro memberships (including trial periods) and `selectedCampingBasics` text array for persistent camping basics selection.
+Data persistence uses PostgreSQL with the Neon serverless driver, accessed via Drizzle ORM.
+A robust database schema defines tables for users, sessions, recipes, trips (including optional `lat`/`lng` for weather), and shared_grocery_lists. `userId` foreign keys enforce user ownership.
+The `users` table includes `proMembershipEndDate` and `selectedCampingBasics`.
 Drizzle-Zod integration ensures schema validation, and `drizzle-kit` manages database migrations.

 ## External Dependencies

-*   **Authentication:** Replit Auth (OpenID Connect) for Google, GitHub, and email/password logins.
+*   **Authentication:** Replit Auth (OpenID Connect for Google, GitHub, and email/password logins).
-*   **Database:** PostgreSQL (via Neon serverless driver) for persistent data storage.
+*   **Database:** PostgreSQL (via Neon serverless driver).
-*   **ORM:** Drizzle ORM and Drizzle-Kit for database interaction and migrations.
+*   **ORM:** Drizzle ORM and Drizzle-Kit.
 *   **Payment Processing:** Stripe Checkout Sessions for Pro Membership ($29.99/year with 7-day free trial).
-Webhook handler processes payment events and grants user access automatically.
-*   **WordPress Integration:** Live recipe fetching from TheCampingPlanner.com via WordPress REST API (category ID: 4 - "camping-food").
-Fetches latest 20 posts with automatic refresh capability.
+*   **WordPress Integration:** Live recipe fetching from TheCampingPlanner.com via WordPress REST API.
-*   **Weather API:** Open-Meteo free weather API for real-time forecasts.
-No API key required.
-Returns daily temperature and WMO weather codes.
+*   **Weather API:** Open-Meteo free weather API for real-time forecasts (no API key required).
 *   **Fonts:** Google Fonts (Architects Daughter, DM Sans, Fira Code, Geist Mono).
 *   **Icons:** Lucide React.

-## Stripe Integration Setup

-The application uses Stripe Checkout Sessions for a secure, hosted payment experience using a Price created in the Stripe Dashboard.
-Required environment variables:

-*   `STRIPE_SECRET_KEY`: Your Stripe secret key (starts with `sk_test_` for test mode or `sk_live_` for production)
-*   `VITE_STRIPE_PUBLIC_KEY`: Your Stripe publishable key (starts with `pk_test_` or `pk_live_`)
-*   `STRIPE_PRICE_ID`: The Price ID from your Stripe Dashboard (starts with `price_`, e.g., `price_1SRnQBIEQH0jZmIb2XwrLR5v`)
-*   `STRIPE_WEBHOOK_SECRET`: Webhook signing secret from Stripe Dashboard (starts with `whsec_`)

-**Important**: Ensure all Stripe keys match the same mode (test or live).
-For development, use test mode keys (`sk_test_`, `pk_test_`) with a test Price ID.

-Checkout endpoint: `POST /api/billing/create-checkout-session` - Creates a Stripe Checkout Session using the Dashboard Price ID.
-Dynamic success/cancel URLs automatically adapt to development and production environments.

-Webhook endpoint: `POST /api/stripe/webhook` - Configure in Stripe Dashboard to listen for:
-*   `checkout.session.completed` - Grants Pro membership access after successful trial signup or payment
-*   `customer.subscription.updated` - Updates Pro membership end date
-*   `customer.subscription.deleted` - Revokes Pro membership access

-Pro Membership pricing: $29.99/year with 7-day free trial (configured in Stripe Dashboard Price).
-The webhook route is registered before global JSON middleware to ensure raw body is available for signature verification.